RolandBurrows/sudokuru/README.md

 - [ ] Attempt to use Naked / Hidden singles, pairs, triplets, qauds.

 Scaling:
-- [ ] Begin with 2x2 grid and scale up to 9x9.
+- [ ] Begin with 2x2 sample puzzles and scale up to 9x9.

 Stretch Goals:
 - [ ] Ability to use photo of sudoku puzzle, and OCR loads the data for solving.